Cristoffer85/ByteBook/LEARN-DOMS from this project.md

 ** ALL DESIGNS REGARDING FORMS (Yup + Tailwind)
 - StockCommentForm.tsx holds these current design values (shall be implemented and structured up better on the DesignPage.tsx.
 Later)

+- Later, also check out the current designs there, see exactly how theyre made.
+See how can make current designs more abstract, scalable

+  * Ratiolist
+  * Table

+- Maybe can make the forms as a component to just insert?
+Or break it apart a bit to always have the design for forms in an easier clumped-up component to just insert?
+?
+Hmmm.....
 -------------------------------------------------

 ** Differences in import apostrophes: